MntaseTshepi/alx-higher_level_programming/0x03-python-data_structures/README.md

 Task 10 - Writing a function that finds all multiples of 2 in a list.
 Task 11 - Writing a function that deletes the item at a specific position in a list.
 Task 12 - Switches the value of a and b.
+Task 13 - Writing a function in C that checks if a singly linked list is a palindrome.